papiodesu/leptos_book/src/view/03_components.md

 }
 ```

-Now, we can use "<ProgressBar max=50 progress=count/>」, or we can omit 「max"
+Now, we can use "<ProgressBar max=50 progress=count/>", or we can omit "max"
 to use the default value (i.e., "<ProgressBar progress=count/>").
 The default value
-on an "optional」 is its 「Default::default()」 value, which for a 「u16" is going to
+on an "optional" is its "Default::default()" value, which for a "u16" is going to
-be "0」.
-In the case of a progress bar, a max value of 「0" is not very useful.
+be "0".
+In the case of a progress bar, a max value of "0" is not very useful.

 So let’s give it a particular default value instead.